Ability Grouping, Tracking & Alternatives

 The Dumb Class -- a 2009 article that raises important questions about how we define and assess intelligence for the purpose of assigning students to different levels of instruction.

 Closing the Achievement Gap by Detracking -- an article about how one high school achieved significant effects by detracking.
+Full text can be found on Professor Kevin Welner's site under 'selected publications.'

 When Excellence and Equity Thrive -- a 2004 editorial written by the principal of a high school where detracking has led to higher academic achievement for all students.